BioMedLab-HM/biomed-iot/README.md

 ```
 usermod -G sudo <your-username>
 ```
-To use 'sudo' without being prompted for the password, run
+To use 'sudo' without being prompted for the password, execute
 ```
 sudo visudo
 ```